igodev0001/e-commerce-eatery/README.md

 ## Description

-Almost all pages use _getStaticProps_ with no revalidation, except **productDetail** page which uses _getServerSideProps_ to be able to react to any instant changes on the server or database.
+Almost all pages use _getStaticProps_ with no revalidation, except **productDetail** page which uses _getServerSideProps_ to be able to react to any instant changes on the server or database. <br />
 The **productDetail** page is now kind of static and it's not necessary to use _getServerSideProps_, but I added it in case of having users, cart page, buying process and a limited number of products in the stack.

 # Getting Started